annavanharmelen/Null-cue-gaze-bias-experiment/README.md

 To make sure the experiment runs correctly, open the set_up.py file to enter the correct specifications of your monitor and set-up on lines 17-35.

 ## Running
-The experiment runs in its entirety (including practice trials and explanation) if you run `python main.py`.
+The experiment runs in its entirety (including some explanation, practice trials and breaks) if you run `python main.py`.